tomvit/dms-collector/README.md

 # Weblogic DMS Metric Collector

 Weblogic DMS metric collector is a python utility that can be used to retrieve DMS metrics from Weblogic DMS Spy application.
-It reads a specified metric table and converts its data to CSV format according to a number of options.
+It reads a specified metric table data and converts them to CSV format.

 DMS is Weblogic Dynamic Monitoring Service providing a massive amount of sensors about Weblogic and application components performance.
-It can be accessed in a number of ways, one being Weblogic Scripting Tool (wlst) or a DMS Spy application.
-DMS Spy is used to access DMS metric tables with a browser while DMS Spy endpoints also provide metric tables in XML format. ```dms-collector``` uses the endpoints to retrieve the desired information.
+It can be accessed in a number of ways, such as Weblogic Scripting Tool (wlst), Java API or DMS Spy application.
+DMS Spy is used to access DMS metric tables by using a browser while it also provides endpoints to retrieve metric tables in XML format. ```dms-collector``` uses the endpoints to retrieve the desired information.
 It was originally developed as a probe for [Universal Metric Collector](https://github.com/rstyczynski/umc) but can be used independently of UMC.

 Run ```dms-collector --help``` to get more information on how to use it.

 ```
-usage: dms-collector --count <num> --delay <seconds> --url <url>
+usage: dms-collector --url <url> [--connect <u/p>] --count <num>
-                     [--connect <u/p>] --table <tablename> [-h] [-V]
+                     (--delay <seconds>|-<minutes> | --runonevents <num>)
+                     (--table <tablename> | --dmsreset <path> | --recurse <value>)
+                     [--nodelayadjust] [--secsinmin <secs>] [--alignminutes]
+                     [--emitevents] [--maxtime <secs>] [--contacceptevents]
                      [--filter <python-expression>] [-ex <field1,field2,...>]
                      [-in <field1,field2,...>] [--noheader] [--origheader]
                      [--timeformat <format>] [--datetimefield <name>]
-                     [--timezonefield <name>] [--nostrinquotes]
+                     [--timezonefield <name>] [--nostrinquotes] [--fieldstags]
-                     [--nodelayadjust] [--fieldstags] [--printheader]
-                     [--noversioncheck]
+                     [--printheader] [-h] [-V] [--verbose] [--noversioncheck]
+                     [--namedpipe <path>]

 Weblogic DMS Spy table metric collector

+optional arguments:
+  --delay <seconds>|-<minutes>
+                        delay between runs; positive value is seconds,
+                        negative value is minutes
+  --runonevents <num>   run when <num> events occur
+  --table <tablename>   name of a valid DMS table which data to be retrieved
+  --dmsreset <path>     reset dms aggregated data for <path>
+  --recurse <value>     reset dms operation recurse parameter, default is
+                        'all'

 required arguments:
+  --url <url>           Weblogic admin server url where DMS Spy is running
+  --connect <u/p>       username/password to login to DMS Spy
   --count <num>         number of runs the data will be retrieved from DMS

+optional arguments when --delay argument is used:
+  --nodelayadjust       disables delay time adjustment
+  --secsinmin <secs>    a second in a minute to run each iteration when delay
+                        value is negative
+  --alignminutes        when delay value is negative then align minutes to the
+                        first minute of an hour; this argument is only applied
+                        when delay minutes is 2 or greater
+  --emitevents          emits an event after each run

+optional arguments when --runonevents argument is used:
-  --delay <seconds>     delay in seconds between runs
+  --maxtime <secs>      maximum time in seconds between the first and the last
-  --url <url>           Weblogic admin server url where DMS Spy app us running
-  --connect <u/p>       username/password to login to DMS Spy
-  --table <tablename>   name of a valid DMS table which data to be retrieved
+                        event before the iteration will be triggered, default
+                        is 20; set this to 0 to wait indefinitely.
+  --contacceptevents    accept events during the whole running timme; when not
+                        set, events will not be accepted during DMS callouts

-optional arguments:
+optional filtering arguments:
-  -h, --help            show this help message and exit
-  -V, --version         show program's version number and exit
   --filter <python-expression>
                         a condition that has to hold true for a row to be
                         included in the output